Dry ice smoke coming out of a glass

 How To Store Dry Ice To Extend Its Shelf Life

-For years, dry ice has been used to ship food, make gourmet cocktails and desserts, and create special effects.
+For years, dry ice has been a staple for shipping food, making gourmet cocktails, and desserts, and even for making cool special effects.
 But when not in use, it needs to be stored properly to avoid any sort of safety hazards.
-In this blog post, we will discover how to store dry ice as well as the best alternative to dry ice.
+In this blog post, we'll discover the proper way to store dry ice.

 What Is Dry Ice?